ZeynabNazari912/todo/README.md

 # todo
-I successfully comple To-Do List application for managing and organizing tasks.
+ To-Do List application for managing and organizing tasks.
 This application allows users to efficiently add, update, and track their tasks.